chenaciousD/website/content/resume.md

 **Group Product Manager** - [Juniper Square](https://www.junipersquare.com/) (2020 - 2023)

-Juniper Square is a Series B fintech startup with $100 mil+ in funding.
+Juniper Square is a Series C fintech startup with $100 mil+ in funding.
 It combines a CRM, investor portal and investor reporting into a unified platform for fund managers.
-I was responsible for the investor relations product during a period of rapid scaling (5x revenue and 5x in employees).
-Initiatives that I led include our expansion into private equity and venture capital, our overall enterprise strategy and roadmap and finally our integrations and APIs.
+I was responsible for the IR reporting product during a period of rapid scaling (5x revenue and 5x in employees).
+Initiatives that I led include our expansion into private equity and venture capital, our overall enterprise strategy and roadmap and our approach to integrations and APIs.

 **Principal** - [frog design](https://www.frog.co/) (2014 - 2019)